musoniusr/DhammaratoDhamma/_posts/2024-04-12-See-the-Flower-and-Smile-US-Sangha-111.md

 And yet I can show you millions and millions and millions of examples of people who don't work and they eat.
 So working and eating are not necessarily related.
 Another point would be, is that some people who have no food, they work really, really hard, and they still have no food.
 So working and getting food is not actually as related as people think that, in fact, most people have a salary such that they only spend a very small amount of their money on food.
 So that whole cliche of, you don't work, you don't eat has us trapped.

 It's a lie.
 It's not true.
 And it's one of many of the lies that we've been told.
-And what the actual practice of Annapanisati does is it frees us from the lies that we've been told, because we can see the way things really are.
+And what the actual practice of Annapanasati does is it frees us from the lies that we've been told, because we can see the way things really are.
 And the way things really are is it's already okay.

 Everything's already just fine.
 Not a problem, not a worry in the world.
 If we can start to get in seclusion.
 And here's a really important reason to get into seclusion, is because we're practicing something that goes against the grain of our society.
 It really goes against the grain.